drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/Supermarket_Challenge.md

 - Precision (does it work and if so is it correct? - This is an objective criteria)
 - Performance (how fast is it? how does it handle bugs? - This is an objective criteria)
+- Time taken to submit solution (This is an objective criteria)
 - Clarity (is it well written with comments in code? - This is a subjective criteria)

 ##Suggestion: